arcticleo/umami-client/README.md

 **How it works:** The client automatically detects which authentication method to use based on the credentials provided.
 For self-hosted instances, the client calls `/api/auth/login` with your credentials, receives a bearer token, and manages it automatically for all subsequent requests.

-**Note:** This uses the interactive login method (same as logging into the web interface), which is different from the `UMAMI_API_CLIENT_USER_ID` / `UMAMI_API_CLIENT_SECRET` method used by Umami's official JavaScript API client.
-The username/password method is simpler and works for most use cases.

 ### Environment Variables

 You can use environment variables to configure the client: